Eagerod/trilium-templates/README.md

 ```
 {
-    // The title of the note that's shown in Tilium.
+    // The title of the note that's shown in Trilium.
+If the provided note is
+    //   an archive that will be uploaded, this is ignored, I think.
     "title": "Templates",

     // An unused field that I keep just to keep track of what a specific note